 Films are another way society can share differing perspectives with each other and bring light to the injustices which our country perpetuates.
 Right now there are several available to rent for free on digital retailers such as iTunes, Vudu, and Amazon, including award-winning film Selma and the recently released film Just Mercy starring Michael B. Jordan.

-The film Just Mercy centers around the true story of civil rights lawyer, Bryan Stevenson, and is now free to rent on iTunes (opens in new tab) and Amazon (opens in new tab).
-Meanwhile, Selma brings a major moment in American history to the screen — Dr. Martin Luther King's march from Selma, Alabama to Montgomery — and is free to rent on iTunes (opens in new tab), Amazon (opens in new tab), and Vudu (opens in new tab).
+The film Just Mercy centers around the true story of civil rights lawyer, Bryan Stevenson, and is now free to rent on iTunes and Amazon.
+Meanwhile, Selma brings a major moment in American history to the screen — Dr. Martin Luther King's march from Selma, Alabama to Montgomery — and is free to rent on iTunes, Amazon, and Vudu.
 On the other hand, you can purchase these films to add them to your digital library for just $3.99 each.

-Other films you can rent for free right now include Brian Banks (opens in new tab), Antwone Fisher (opens in new tab), and The Secret Life of Bees (opens in new tab).
-For even more to watch, iTunes has a sale on stories of hope (opens in new tab) right now which features films like Harriet (opens in new tab), Hidden Figures (opens in new tab), and The Color Purple (opens in new tab).
+Other films you can rent for free right now include Brian Banks, Antwone Fisher, and The Secret Life of Bees.
+For even more to watch, iTunes has a sale on stories of hope right now which features films like Harriet, Hidden Figures, and The Color Purple.

 Instant access to breaking news, the hottest reviews, great deals and helpful tips.